-The matters that would be required to be disclosed as CAMs should already be provided in the financial statements or are not material to investors in making investment decisions.
+The matters that would be required to be disclosed as CAMs are already provided in the financial statements or are not relevant to investors in making investment decisions.
 The proposal states that CAMs are those matters addressed during the audit that (1) involved the most difficult, subjective, or complex auditor judgments; (2) posed the most difficulty to the auditor in obtaining sufficient appropriate evidence; or (3) posed the most difficulty to the auditor in forming the opinion on the financial statements.
 Many of those matters meeting the criteria above relate to subjective or complex accounting areas which are already disclosed within the financial statements as required by US GAAP or SEC rules.
 Examples include critical management judgments, risks and uncertainties, and accounting estimates and policies.
 Repeating these disclosures in the audit report would result in duplicative disclosure and would undermine the relevance of either the audit report or the financial statement disclosures.
-If any additional information or disclosure is deemed necessary, such disclosure should be addressed by the SEC and the FASB as part of the financial reporting standard setting process.
+Further, if the auditor identifies a significant lack of internal control as part of the audit, the audit report or disclosure is deemed necessary, such disclosure should be addressed by the SEC and the FASB as part of the financial reporting standard setting process.

 The proposed standard would also require that auditors disclose certain audit matters that we do not believe would be considered relevant to investors when making investment decisions.
 Examples include the level of audit effort applied to a particular account, immaterial or corrected misstatements, change in auditor risk assessment, and an auditor's use of a specialist.
-Such items may provide information on a business's accounting operations or an auditor's approach, but do not impact the underlying economics or accounting of the business and therefore may not be considered relevant by investors.
+Such items may provide information on a business's accounting operations or an auditor's approach, but do not impact the underlying economics of the business and therefore may not be considered relevant by investors.